Bill Paxton, actor in 'Twister' and 'Aliens,' dies at 61

 Paxton's career took off in the 1980s, with roles in "The Terminator," "Aliens" and "Near Dark."

+Arnold Schwarzenegger, who famously starred in "The Terminator," said his costar's best role wasn't actually on camera.

+"Bill Paxton could play any role, but he was best at being Bill -- a great human being with a huge heart," Schwarzenegger tweeted.

-He later played a police chief in "One False Move," an astronaut in "Apollo 13" and a storm chaser in "Twister."
+In the '90s, Paxton played a police chief in "One False Move," an astronaut in "Apollo 13" and a storm chaser in "Twister."

-In 2005, Paxton told CNN that filmmaking -- not just acting -- was always his dream.
+Helen Hunt, who co-starred with Paxton in "Twister," said Paxton "acted his heart out."

+But Paxton said he always wanted to make films, not just act in them.

-"I've kind of modeled myself as a filmmaker/actor," he said.
+"I've kind of modeled myself as a filmmaker/actor," he told CNN after directing "The Greatest Game Ever Played" in 2005.

 "That was always my dream, to make films."